 As we continue to grow and serve more customers, we are challenging ourselves to improve efficiency of emissions generated by the products delivery to customers.

 In Hong Kong, we collaborated with our delivery partner to leverage the city’s interconnectivity to deliver parcels to our customers through walking deliveries, reducing our reliance on vehicles for last mile delivery.
 Customers less than 10 minutes away from delivery stations receive their parcel by dedicated walking agents, with assistance of trolleys.
-Since its launch in January 2021, more than 153,000 parcels have been delivered by foot in Hong Kong.
+In 2022, more than 164,000 parcels have been delivered by foot in Hong Kong.

 The heavily congested traffic in Jakarta has positioned bicycles to be not only agile but also an efficient low-emissions delivery solution for the last mile.
-Since March 2021, we have delivered almost 10,000 customers parcels in Jakarta’s city centre areas by bicycle.
+In 2022, we have delivered more than 20,000 customers parcels in Jakarta’s city centre areas by bicycle.

 “We are proud to partner a pioneer in the courier industry to launch a same day bicycle delivery service for our customers in Jakarta.
 With vehicular air pollution and traffic congestion being major concerns in dense cities like Jakarta, bicycle delivery is not only a more environmentally friendly alternative, but also enables couriers to be more nimble in navigating crowded roads.
 Expanding the coverage of this last mile delivery solution in 2022 to more areas in Jakarta will further enable our customers to shop more responsibly, creating a more holistically sustainable shopping experience.”